kaylieverner/Day-Planner/README.md

 WHEN I click into a timeblock
 THEN I can enter an event

-//timeblocks should be input fields of some sort
-//

 WHEN I click the save button for that timeblock
-THEN the text for that event is saved in local storage
+THEN the text for that event is saved in local storage WHEN I refresh the page

-//we have a save button
-//click listener on save button
-//inside click listener we do logic that stores the input values into local storage

-WHEN I refresh the page
 THEN the saved events persist

-//on page load, we should access local storage to populate the timeblocks

 ```